Jasonlobo21/ip/docs/README.md

-# Terry the Task Tracker User Guide
+# Terry the Trusty Task Tracker User Guide
 ![img.png](images/terry.png)

 Terry the Trusty Task Tracker is a CLI-based desktop app for tracking tasks which helps users remember all the tasks they need to get done.